 Proposals will be considered under one of two funding areas.
-The first funding area is for a single award to a large, team-oriented center (Center).
-It is anticipated the Center award may include several sub-awards to multiple institutions or organizations because the necessary expertise in addressing the multiple facets of the topics may reside within different organizations.
+The first funding area will support two awards to large, team-oriented efforts (Team), with one award in support of each Technical Thrust Area.
+It is anticipated the Team awards may include several sub-awards to multiple institutions or organizations because the necessary expertise in addressing the numerous facets of the topics may reside within different organizations.
 The second funding area is for multiple single investigator awards (Seedling).
-The Center and Seedling awards will collaborate and cooperate among themselves and with CCDC-ARL.
-The research questions addressed under the Center award should extend across the fairly broad range of linked issues described in detail below, where there is clear potential synergy among the contributions of the distinct disciplines represented on the team.
-Center proposals must name one Principal Investigator as the responsible technical point of contact.
+The Team and Seedling awards will collaborate and cooperate among themselves and with DEVCOM ARL and other organizations within the Army S&T Enterprise.
+Proposals submitted for either funding area (Team or Seedling) must include a teaming and collaboration plan that describes how collaboration, cooperation, and communication will be accomplished among proposing team members, other Team and Seedling awardees under the Army Center for Synthetic Biology, and researchers within DEVCOM ARL and other organizations within the Army S&T Enterprise.
+Proposals submitted for Team awards must additionally describe a plan for data sharing that includes creation and maintenance of a website accessible by all Center awardees (both Teams and all Seedlings) and researchers across the Army S&T enterprise.
+During the award selection stage, a single Team awardee will be designated to execute the data sharing website within three months post award and maintain the website for the duration of the award.
+The research questions addressed under the Team awards should extend across the fairly broad range of linked issues described in detail below, where there is clear potential synergy among the contributions of the distinct disciplines represented on the team.
+Team proposals must name one Principal Investigator as the responsible technical point of contact.
 Similarly, one institution will be the primary recipient for the purpose of award execution.
-The relationship among participating institutions and their respective roles, as well as the apportionment of funds including subawards, if any, must be described in both the proposal text and the budget.
-Proposals submitted under Funding Area One (Center) shall consider provision of facilities for annual two-day reviews which will include the Seedling awardees.
-It is anticipated that there will be seven to ten awards under Funding Area Two (Seedling).
-All awardees are expected to collaborate and cooperate with and among each other as well as CCDC-ARL and its researchers in order to achieve unity of effort towards the center's goals.
-While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as award type to allow for maximum interaction, cooperation, and collaboration between the government and the awardee.
-This will be the preferred award type for both Funding Area One (Center) and Funding Area Two (Seedling).
+The relationship among participating institutions and their respective roles, as well as the apportionment of funds including sub-awards, if any, must be described in both the proposal text and the budget.
+Proposals submitted under Funding Area One (Team) shall consider provision of facilities for annual two-day reviews which will include the Seedling awardees.
+It is anticipated that there will be five to ten awards under Funding Area Two (Seedling).
+All awardees are expected to collaborate and cooperate with and among each other as well as researchers within DEVCOM ARL and other organizations within the Army S&T Enterprise in order to achieve unity of effort toward the goals of the Army Center for Synthetic Biology.
+While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as award type to allow for maximum interaction, cooperation, and collaboration between the Government and the awardee.
+This will be the preferred award type for both Funding Area One (Team) and Funding Area Two (Seedling).